GatoGraphQL/GatoGraphQL/README.md

 - [PoP API for WordPress](https://github.com/leoloso/pop-api-wp)
 - PoP API for Laravel + WordPress (coming soon)
+- PoP site for WordPress (coming soon)
 <!--- [PoP API for Laravel + WordPress](https://github.com/leoloso/PoP-API-Lavarel-plus-WP)-->

 ## Architecture foundations

-The component-based architecture of the API is based on the following foundations:
+The architecture establishes the following foundations:

 1. Everything is a module (or component)
 2. The module is its own API
-3. Reactivity (based on observing a unique client-side database object)

 ### 1. Everything is a module